 The Best Places to Work index score is derived from three different questions in OPM’s Federal Employee Viewpoint Survey (FEVS):

 Our partner, CFI Group, created the measurement model for Best Places to Work in 2003.
-It used structural equation modeling to determine the clusters of questions included in each of the 10 workplace categories: effective leadership; employee skills–mission match; pay; strategic management; teamwork; training and development; work–life balance; support for diversity; performance-based rewards and advancement; and alternative work and employee support programs.
+It used structural equation modeling to determine the clusters of questions included in each of the workplace categories: effective leadership; employee skills–mission match; pay; strategic management; teamwork; innovation; training and development; work–life balance; support for diversity; performance-based rewards and advancement.

 OPM’s Federal Employee Viewpoint Survey included the following definitions:

-To calculate a Best Places to Work index score for a demographic group at an agency, we require at least 30 respondents in the category.
+To calculate a Best Places to Work index score for a demographic or occupational group at an agency, we require at least 30 respondents in the category.
 If there were fewer than 30, we did not report a score.
-We use most of the demographics in the OPM employee survey, including gender, age, race/ethnicity, disability, veterans and Senior Executive Service (SES).
-Data for Lesbian, Gay, Bisexual, and Transgender (LGBT) employees was not available due to the small number of respondents.
-For more information about LGBT federal employee perspectives, please see page 31 of OPM’s FEVS report.Back to top
+We use most of the demographics in the OPM employee survey, including gender, age, race/ethnicity, disability, veterans, Lesbian, Gay, Bisexual, and Transgender (LGBT) employees, and Senior Executive Service (SES).

 USAJOBS.gov is the search engine/database for federal government jobs.
 As the one-stop shop for government jobs, USAJOBS.gov typically has roughly 30,000 vacancy announcements on the site at any given time.
 All of the competitive jobs, those that are open to non-federal employee applicants, are listed there.
 Many agencies will also list job openings on their websites.